etienne-bechara/nestjs-redis/README.md

+⚠️ **Disclaimer**: This project is opinionated and intended for personal use.

+---

 # NestJS Redis Component

 This package acts as a plugin for [NestJS Core Components](https://github.com/etienne-bechara/nestjs-core) and adds Redis database connection and manipulation methods.